ccaccioppo/azure-network-protocols/README.md

 <img src="https://i.imgur.com/afL911f.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, we'll use Wireshark to filter DHCP traffic.
-DHCP, or Dynamic Host Configuration Protocol, assigns IP addresses to devices.
-To generate DHCP traffic, enter the command ipconfig /renew in PowerShell, which requests a new IP address.
-Wireshark will capture this DHCP activity for analysis.
+Next, we’ll use Wireshark to filter and analyze DHCP traffic.
+DHCP, which stands for Dynamic Host Configuration Protocol, is responsible for automatically assigning IP addresses to devices on a network.
+To create some DHCP traffic, you can run the command ipconfig /renew in PowerShell.
+This command will prompt your device to request a new IP address from the DHCP server.
+As this happens, Wireshark will capture the DHCP activity, allowing us to examine the process in detail.
 </p>
 <br />